MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 and the root of the tree is the date, in YYYYMMDD format.
-These dates do not represent anything about the data other than when it was put into the pumping network, and since Sarracenia always uses Universal Co-ordinated Time, the dates might not correspond the current date/time in the location of the subscriber::
+These dates do not represent anything about the data other than when it was put into the pumping network, and since Sarracenia always uses Universal Co-ordinated Time, the dates might not correspond to the current date/time in the location of the subscriber::

   Index of /

   Name                    Last modified      Size  Description Parent Directory                            -
   20151105/               2015-11-27 06:44    -
   20151106/               2015-11-27 06:44    -
   20151107/               2015-11-27 06:44    -